GR

 In 2023, I started a new project to design and manufacture bags under the brand Station XV.
 My first collection of bags went on sale in April 2024, comprising a satchel, pack, duffel, belt, tote, camera bag, travel folio, and three accessory pouches.

 Station XV bags have been developed based on years of experience in the field.
-Our bags are purposefully designed for individuals looking for discreet and hard wearing gear for urban environments and travel.
+Our bags are purposefully designed for individuals looking for discreet and hard-wearing gear for urban environments and travel.
+We use high performance materials such as Challenge UltraWeave and Challenge Ultra Stretch fabrics, customised UHMWPE webbing, and YKK zips.
+The bags are highly versatile and durable.
+Perfect for everyday use and travel.

 Applications

 I build useful applications relating to my professional expertise and interests.
-I've built the following applications:
+So far, I've built the following applications:

 Tenacio.
 A project management tool designed for people with too much on their plate.